givens/RepData_PeerAssessment1/PA1_template.md

 count <- sum(idx)
 ```

-The number of NA values is 2304, which is all intervals for 8 different days.
+The number of NA values is 2304, which is all intervals for eight different days.

+**Strategy**:  Impute across intervals using `impute` function.

 ```r